 The impedance measured by the EIS technique is a transfer function, and, as such, it needs to satisfy linearity, time-invariance, and causality.[1, 18] Compliance with these properties can be evaluated experimentally, for example, by varying the EIS measurement settings systematically[19] or by broadband excitation.[20]
-However, these testing procedures are not necessarily possible or may take an unnecessarily long time.
-Alternatively, one could assess whether the measured EIS spectrum satisfies the criteria mentioned above using the Kramers-Kronig (KK) relations.[21, 22] Such relations, which can be obtained by manipulating the Hilbert transform (HT) of suitable even and odd functions, link the real and imaginary parts of the impedance to one another through integrals over frequencies from 0 to ∞ .
-While the exact implementation of KK relations needs impedance data for all possible frequencies, the EIS spectra, in reality, are only discretely sampled over a finite interval of frequencies.
-Methods, including direct integration and regression of generalized circuit models,[18, 23-29] have been developed to overcome this limitation.
+However, these testing procedures are not practically possible or may take an unnecessarily long time.
+Alternatively, one can assess whether the measured EIS spectrum satisfies the criteria mentioned above using the Kramers-Kronig (KK) relations.[21, 22] Such relations, which can be obtained by manipulating the Hilbert transform (HT) of suitable even and odd functions, link the real and imaginary parts of the impedance to one another through integrals over frequencies from 0 Hz to ∞ .
+While the EIS spectra, in reality, are only discretely sampled over a finite interval of frequencies.
+Methods, including direct integration and regression of generalized circuit models,[18, 23-30] have been developed to overcome this limitation.
 Consequently, the KK relations have been available as a tool to assess the validity of the EIS spectra.
-For an excellent review of the use of KK relations applied EIS, the reader is referred to the textbook of Orazem and Tribollet[1] and the monograph by Lasia.[30]
+For an overview of the use of KK relations on

+EIS, the reader is referred to the textbook of Orazem and Tribollet[1] and the monograph by Lasia.[31]
 We should remark that the EIS spectra are rarely benchmarked against the KK relations and therefore tested for their validity.

-In this article, we aim at overcoming this significant gap by taking a slightly different starting point compared to the ones of the KK relations.
-We are going to focus on the HT, which, in the context of the transfer functions and therefore, the EIS, is equivalent to the KK relations.[31]
-The HT is used in many applications, including fluid mechanics, [32] aerodynamics, [33] optics,[34] and geophysics.[35]
-Relative to the KK relations, the HT has far richer mathematical literature, with the availability of fast HT methods [36, 37] and many theoretical results.[31, 38, 39] In the context of analyzing the consistency of EIS data, we will set up a new framework, which is named as Bayesian Hilbert transform (BHT).
+In this article, we aim at overcoming this significant gap by taking a slightly different starting point compared to the KK relations that are typically used in the EIS analysis.[1]
+Instead, we are going to focus on the HT, which, in the context of the transfer functions, is equivalent to the KK relations.[32]
+The HT is used in many applications, including fluid mechanics,[33] aerodynamics, [34] optics, [35] and geophysics.
+[36] Relative to the KK relations, the HT has far richer mathematical literature, with the availability of fast HT methods[37, 38] and many theoretical results.
+[32, 39, 40] In the context of analyzing the consistency of EIS data, we will set up a new framework, which is named as Bayesian Hilbert transform (BHT).
 As a first step, the BHT approach uses a linear approximation of the impedance, $Z(\omega)$, with respect to a given basis.
 In other words, we will write $Z(\omega) = \sum_n x_n \psi_n(\omega)$, where the $\psi_n(\omega)$'s are transfer functions and x_n 's are random variables (RVs) endowed with a certain probability distribution function (pdf) that will need to be determined.
 Here, we will use the $\psi_n(\omega)$'s originating from the distribution of relaxation times (DRT) and take the x_n 's to be normally distributed.
-After having regressed the x_n 's, we will be able to compute $Z_H(\omega)$, i.e., the HT of $Z(\omega)$ using a simple matrix multiplication.
+After having regressed the x_n 's, we will be able to compute $Z{\rm H}(\omega)$, i.e., the HT of $Z(\omega)$ using a simple matrix multiplication.
 An important point to note is that both $Z(\omega)$ and $Z{\rm H}(\omega)$ will be understood as normally distributed RVs.
 Doing so will allow us to use analytical formulas and define a number of scores that quantify consistency of the real and imaginary parts of the regressed $Z(\omega)$ against experimental data and with themselves.